Sabra (character): Reception

-However, the character has also been received negatively.
-The character's debut issue was noted for establishing her as an "overreactive hard-liner," with later appearances often contrasting her with a "jaunty Marvel icon’s moderating influence and an Islamic counterpart created to prove that not all Muslims are bad."
+The character has also been received negatively.
+Sabra's debut issue was noted for establishing her as an "overreactive hard-liner," with later appearances often contrasting her with a "jaunty Marvel icon's moderating influence and an Islamic counterpart created to prove that not all Muslims are bad".
 Israeli comics artist Uri Fink, who describes her as a "superficial" character with "clumsy" development as an Israeli hero, calling her portrayal both disappointing and problematic.
 Hagay Giller, another Israeli comic book artist, said Sabra reflects how Americans viewed Israel in the 1980s, "when [Israel] was considered exotic and the Israeli army offered ideological superheroes."
-He added that the creators "relied on clichés about Israel while doing minimal research."
+He added that the creators "relied on clichés about Israel while doing minimal research".
 Ultimately, Giller believes the character can be updated, much like other figures in the commercialized comic book world.

 The character has also been received negatively by Palestinians and Arabs for valorizing the Mossad, with the Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI) finding her appearance in The Incredible Hulk #256 "sickening".
 Writing for The Daily Beast, Asher Elbein called the character a "mess," noting that Marvel utilises her to represent Israel, she "does not question her government" and is driven by personal loss causing her to respond with prejudice, reinforcing the Arab-Jewish conflict without nuance.
 In November 2023, the Boycott, Divestment and Sanctions National Committee also called the character a personification of "apartheid Israel" that promotes the "oppression of Palestinians", and called for a boycott against Marvel merchandise during Black Friday of that year.